 Please Note: Although these are the prescribed expectations, chapters are welcome and encouraged to go beyond these expectations.
-This can include having more than just the 50% of your active members participate or set a higher chapter goal of weekly practice!
+For example, include having more than 50% of your active members participate or set a higher chapter goal of weekly practice!

 Sectionals/Group Practice